 Whether a scientist is interested in studying humans or non-human aspects of the world, scientists have to make choices about which areas of study to pursue and how to pursue those areas.
 Many factors are involved in such choices.
 A scientist’s disciplinary training will focus their attention on some aspects of the world (particularly those that they believe they have a good way of measuring) rather than others.
 A scientist will also be influenced by the sources of funding available.
 If there is more funding for research on a particular topic or an in a particular area, a scientist will often shift their focus to that topic if they are unable to gain funding for their initial preferences.
 In addition to the influence of training and funding, there are values that influence a scientist’s choice.
 Some of these influences have been long thought unproblematic, and even laudable.
 Others have been a source of concern and criticism.

-Legitimate Roles
+1.1Legitimate Roles

 One way in which values influence a scientists’ choice in the direction of their research has long been held to be uncontroversial.
 Scientists can and should study that which interests them, and what drives their interest can be a range of values.
 They may pursue study of butterflies because they find them to be beautiful (an aesthetic value), because they believe there are endangered species that demand our protection (a moral value), or because they find their lifecycles fascinating (a personal epistemic value).
 Similarly for the social scientist, they may be interested in human communication on social media sites because they find the patterns of interaction beautiful (an aesthetic value), because of the need to understand a powerful force in modern culture (a moral value), or because they find the area of research intrinsically interesting (a personal epistemic value).
 Often some combination of these kinds of values shapes and directs the attention of scientists.

 That scientists’ decisions on what they research should be so deeply influenced by such a wide range of values has long been thought unproblematic.
 In 1904, Max Weber noted that human culture and behavior was so complex that a scientist had to have an idea of what was significant in that complexity in order to pick it out as worthy of study.
 (Weber 1949, 81) Many thinkers in the second half of the 20th century agreed, noting that the problem of deciding what research questions to pursue, of deciding what is significant enough to study, is a problem for both natural and social scientists.
 For this decision, social, ethical, personal, aesthetic, and epistemic values all converge to shape what it is scientists choose to pursue, within a disciplinary and funding context.
-Indeed, the scientist’s choice of which discipline to pursue as a student, and thus which disciplinary context they their work, reflects an earlier value judgment which then structures their later choices.
+Indeed, the scientist’s choice of which discipline to pursue as a student, and thus in which disciplinary context they pursue their work, reflects an earlier value judgment which then structures their later choices.

 As we see in Ch X/Solomon and Ch Y/Montuschi many philosophers have also noted the importance of having a diversity of views on what is valuable and interesting to pursue in science.
 They have argued that maintaining epistemic diversity, even fostering dissent in science, is crucial to assuring that a sufficiently rich range of research agendas are actually pursued within the scientific community.
 As such, having a range of different values influencing what scientists find interesting and choose to pursue is important for the epistemic health of science.
 Given the complexity with which the social sciences grapple, a diversity of interests and efforts will be just as crucial as in the natural sciences.